The Ultimate Travel Guide to the “Motor City:” 72 Hours in Detroit

 Walking distance from Kuzzo’s Chicken & Waffles is this amazing bakery, Good Cakes & Bakes.
 Also black owned, their mission is to provide high quality baked goods that are organic using fresh ingredients.
 They truly accomplished that!
 My friends and I loved this bakery so much that we ordered a dozen cupcakes to surprise a friend for her mini birthday party!

-4. Coney Hot Dog at Lafayette and America
+4. BONUS: Coney Hot Dog at Lafayette and America

 As I mentioned above, you cannot come to Detroit without trying the Coney Hot Dog.
 I would recommend trying the original one: an all-beef hot dog topped with beanless chili, white onions and yellow mustard.
 The two must-go spots are: